 Also, I actually use a lot of these same ingredients to make my vegan waffles.
-They're just as quick and easy to make as these vegan donuts, so I highly recommend trying them after this recipe.
+They're just as quick, easy, and delicious as this recipe, so I highly recommend trying them next!

 MAKING THESE DONUTS SUGAR FREE

-As I mentioned earlier, one of the ways you can turn these into healthy donuts is by making them sugar free - and this is super easy to do.
+As I mentioned earlier, one of the ways you can turn make these donuts healthier is by making them sugar free - and this is super easy to do.

 You will just have to swap out the granulated sugar and confectioners sugar for a sugar-free sweetener.

 Swerve measures out with sugar at a one-for-one ratio, and it has the same sweetness as sugar - making it the perfect substitute.